Deadly Flooding From Ida Remnants Prompts Renewed Scrutiny Over Safety Of Basement Apartments In New York

 To try to help, New York Attorney General Letitia James is calling on the city to provide special emergency housing vouchers to help those who live in illegal basement apartments, saying, “In the face of that risk, it is our duty to move these New Yorkers out of harm’s way by offering them safer, regulated housing.”

-The mayor estimates there are 50,000 illegal basement units, although he acknowledges that number could be much higher.MORE NEWS: Gov. Hochul Visits Flood Victims In Westchester; Search Underway For Missing Iona College Professor Frances Bailie
+The mayor estimates there are 50,000 illegal basement units with more than 100,000 residents, although he acknowledges that number could be much higher.MORE NEWS: Dive Crews Suspend Search In Passaic For Missing College Students Nidhi Rana, Ayush Rana